Siargao: History

+Spanish authorities, when they incorporated Siargao, placed the island under the administration of Caraga region, they reinforced the place's defenses with Mexican soldiers and settlers who became heads of households from Mexico, in 1635 there were 45 Mexican soldier-colonists, at 1670 about 81 Mexicans soldier-colonists, and in 1672 another 81 Mexicans of the same profession.
+By the end of the 18th century, the area was home to 3,497 native families supported by a company of Mexican soldiers garrisoning the local forts.

+In the 1818 census Surigao province alone, and it's subdivision Siargao had 2,475 native families as well as 25 Spanish families from Spain to supplement the earlier Mexican immigrants and if including the province of Butuan, also a province of Caraga, there were in total 6,178 native families and 35 Spanish-Filipino families, not counting the numerous Mexican-Filipinos who assimilated into the local population and were counted as natives.

 In 2013, President Noynoy Aquino allocated transparent funds for the modernization of Siargao's airport, the first ever modern development on the island.

 Siargao Island was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.

 On December 16, 2021, Typhoon Rai struck the area as a Category 5 super typhoon.
 It left the island devastated, with many buildings damaged or demolished.
 It caused ₱20 billion ($400 million) in damages.

-On Sep 14, 2025, residents and allied groups held a peaceful one-kilometer solidarity walk at Sunset Bridge in General Luna, Surigao del Norte to dramatize their resistance to what they called the Israeli "settler colonization" of Siargao.
+On Sep 14, 2025, residents and allied groups held a peaceful one-kilometer solidarity walk at Sunset Bridge in General Luna, Surigao del Norte in protest of Israeli "settler colonization" of Siargao.
 The Department of Tourism remains optimistic that Siargao will continue to thrive as a popular tourist destination despite recent concerns about Israeli overtourism in the island.